 It is here where a distinction should be made.
 Jabba’s confidence seems more direct in these situations, but he also more clearly has the upper hand.
 With Leia, he can very rationally understand that all he has to do is keep offering a higher amount of money to save his skin.
 And Luke, a single, unarmed warrior who barely had the luck to kill Jabba’s monstrous pet, appears to be the only person threatening Jabba and his surrounding entourage of thugs, mercenaries, and bounty hunters—Jabba’s confidence in Return of the Jedi seems, from his perspective, undeniably logical.
 Donald Trump, on the other hand, scoffed at the concept of a valid defeat in mid-October even though he was obviously challenged by his opponent at the time; even if certain polls and predictions had errors of over 25%, he was still more likely to lose against Clinton.
-Yet he was somehow able to maintain a confident position despite these statistics standing against him, managing to laugh at the high chance of losing and blame the possibility of defeat on something that had nothing to do with his quality as a winner.
+Yet he was somehow able to maintain a confident position despite these statistics standing against him, managing to laugh at the high chance of losing and blame the possibility of defeat on something unrelated to his quality as a winner.
 Subsequently, it seems Donald Trump actually has much more confidence than Jabba the Hutt—or at the very least, has had better situations to display such unfaltering self-assurance.
 It is up to the voters to decide if such conviction is a sign of an informed leader or an ignorant one.

 - Treatment of Women:

 The final link most commonly made between Donald Trump and Jabba the Hutt are accusations of misogyny.
-At first glance, an uninformed voter might mistake their behavior as vaguely similar but find one distinctly more condemnable—Jabba the Hutt forces Leia, a dignified princess and warrior, into a metal bikini and chains her around the neck while surrounding himself and his entourage by all sorts of non-consenting female dancers.
+At first glance, an uninformed voter might mistake their behavior as vaguely similar but find one distinctly more condemnable—Jabba the Hutt forces Leia, a dignified princess and warrior, into a metal bikini and chains her around the neck while surrounding himself and his entourage by all sorts of female dancers.
 Donald Trump, on the other hand, has over a dozen sexual assault allegations standing against him and has been accused of misogyny for saying that “I don’t want to sound too much like a chauvinist, but when I come home and dinner’s not ready, I go through the roof,” and asserting that “When you’re a star, they let you do it.
 You can do anything… Grab them by the p***y.”

 Though Trump’s words and rumored actions obviously must be renounced, the initial comparison between these two figures just doesn’t stand.
 It seems that Jabba the Hutt’s acts of sexual enslavement and public abuse are easily more incriminating at the moment than whatever Donald Trump has been proven to commit.
-Additionally, Donald Trump has attempted to deny or apologize for the most chauvinistic of these acts or accusations.
+Additionally, Donald Trump has attempted to deny or apologize for the worst of these acts or accusations.

 Yet another distinction must be made here.
 Jabba the Hutt undoubtedly has displayed more incriminating acts open to the view of the public—but Jabba the Hutt does not defend his actions.
-He makes no apologies for what is obviously inappropriate behavior, he offers no acknowledgement to even the slightest of his maltreatments, and he is not running for president.
+He makes no apologies for inappropriate behavior, he offers no acknowledgement to even the slightest of his maltreatments, and he is not running for president.
 Donald Trump, however, can misleadingly offer excuses for a variety of actions while attempting to convince others of his moral character.
 In one case, he expressed regret about stating that he didn’t “even wait to start kissing [women],” later saying, “I was wrong, and I apologize.”
-However, when pressed upon the previous comments and informed that his words described sexual assault, instead of clarifying that he knew his words meant disregarding the idea of consent, he only replied, “No, I didn’t say that at all.”
-He then proceeded to repeatedly defend the unethical words as mere “locker room talk.”
+However, when pressed upon the previous comments and informed that his words described sexual assault, instead of clarifying that he knew his words meant disregarding the idea of consent, he replied, “No, I didn’t say that at all.”
+He proceeded to repeatedly defend the words as “locker room talk.”

 Such an apology has distinctly different effects from Jabba the Hutt’s behavior.
 Donald Trump’s apologies minimize the seriousness of his words—and in so doing offer justification for others to continue in his footsteps, excusing their actions as something “done for the purpose of entertainment” or being only examples of “locker room” behavior.
-While Jabba is blatantly unrepentant, allowing the audience to easily call out his mistakes, Donald Trump can deny wrongdoings or justify completely unethical statements, making his missteps much more difficult to call out and correct.
+While Jabba is blatantly unrepentant, allowing the audience to easily call out his mistakes, Donald Trump can deny wrongdoings or justify unethical statements, making his missteps much more difficult to call out and correct.
 It is up to the voter to determine if brash behavior in a gangster’s palace is more damaging than a mitigating mindset towards violating human rights in the Executive Office of the President.

 Upon analysis, we see that Jabba the Hutt and Donald Trump share little resemblance between each other.
-Jabba the Hutt clearly has more overtly questionable business transactions, while Donald Trump holds a particularly potent sense of self-confidence and more openly defends certain questionable acts against women.
+Jabba the Hutt clearly has more overtly questionable business transactions, while Donald Trump holds a particularly potent sense of self-confidence and more openly defends condemnable acts against other people.
 Apart from the possibility of both figure’s defeats coming from women of extensive political backgrounds, the comparison between the two should stay as satirical and shallow as most of its creditors originally intended—but voters need to consider the fact that this comparison is still being made.
 And they should understand the implications of voting for any candidate that arguably trumps Jabba the Hutt in some of his most distinct characteristics.